Bhargav19-root/docs/links/qr-codes.md

 # QR Codes

-Learn how to generate and customize QR codes for your links in LinkUTM.
+Learn how to generate and customize QR codes for your links in linkutm.

 ## Overview

-QR (Quick Response) codes bridge the gap between offline and online marketing.
-LinkUTM allows you to generate scannable QR codes for any link, making it easy to track offline campaigns and provide instant mobile access to your content.
+QR (Quick Response) codes bridge the gap between offline and online marketing. linkutm allows you to generate scannable QR codes for any link, making it easy to track offline campaigns and provide instant mobile access to your content.

 ## Why Use QR Codes?